Free Pick Up - National Newspapers

 -

-You must obtain ABC’s agreement that your distribution system is capable of being compliant and verifiable to ABC standards before the distribution of the first issue for which you intend to claim pick up copies, including providing the following information with at least 14 days’ notice in advance of the planned distribution:
+You must inform ABC before the distribution of the first issue for which you intend to claim Free Pick Up copies, including the following information:

 -